prarid/SeaLevelRiseImpact_CoastalRealEstate/index.md

 <img src="Output/Figures/Florida_visual.png" width = 650>

-Note: similar analysis for other coastal states can be found in the appendicies.
+Note: similar analysis for other coastal states can be found in the appendices.

 #### Technology and Data